itsyedoggo/majorAssignmentTopic1/README.md

 ## 1. Problem Description

-This program simulates a turn-based combat system between two teams of characters with different attributes (health, strength, defense) and abilities.
+This program simulates a turn-based combat system between two teams of characters with different attributes (health, strength, defense) and abilities, designed to test and analyze combat interactions between teams.
 The goal is to create a realistic and engaging combat experience that incorporates randomness and strategic decision-making.
 The simulation allows users to create teams of heroes and villains, equip them with items, and watch them battle it out in an arena.
-The outcome of each battle is logged to a file, providing a detailed record of the events.
+By simulating battles using character stats and controlled randomness, the program helps developers prototype and balance gameplay mechanics without relying on a full graphical engine.
+Combat outcomes and logs are automatically recorded for post-battle analysis.

 ## 2. Program Structure